 The school will develop an individualised report for some students, in consultation with the parents, based upon the student’s individual education plan.

 At Harrisdale Senior High School students are not permitted to have mobile phones or electronic devices such as IPods, MP3/4s, PSPs, digital cameras or similar with them during the school day.
 There is no acceptable reason for any student to have a mobile phone or other electronic device at school during school hours.
+These devices must also not be used in the immediate external perimeter of the school before or after schoo.

 Students who need a mobile phone when travelling to and from school are to leave their phone at Student Services during the school day.
 There is no need for students to access family and friends during school time.
 Any emergency contact that may be required can be made through the school administration staff.